cbillowes/curious-programmer-oxygen/content/posts/2018/2018-10-20-setting-up-my-environment-in-fedora/setting-up-my-environment-in-fedora-backups.md

 git push origin master
 ```

-*If you have problems pushing, check that the directory permissions are not assigned to root `ls -lah`.*
+*If you have problems pushing, check that the directory permissions are not assigned to root `ls -lah`.
+Assign the files and folders to git using `sudo chown git *`*

 ## Global save-to-git script